Thailand Digital Nomad Visa Guide (2024)

 • Proof that you have 5 years of experience in the related field,

-• Health insurance with coverage of no less than $50,000 or evidence that you have social security that can cover the potential expenses or evidence that you have had at least $100,000 in your bank account for the last 12 months,
+• Health insurance with coverage of no less than $50,000 or evidence that you have social security that can cover potential medical expenses or evidence that you have had at least $100,000 in your bank account for the last 12 months,

-• Bank statement showing you have earned at least $80,000 or $40,000 per year in the last two years,
+• Bank statements showing you have earned at least $80,000 or $40,000 per year in the last 2 years,

 • A completed employment certificate (WP.46) (in case you need a Thai work permit),